Master4Novice/http-status/README.md

 ## Summary

-This package contains type definitions for Master4Novice.
+This package contains enum status and value for http.

 ## Details